mdeguzis/documents/programming/python/basics.md

 Just some tips and tricks / basics

+# General

+* Indentation is very important
+* Indentation is how conditional statments are read and terminated

 # Python shell

 * Clear the screen with CTRL+L (It works for all shells e.g. Python, Bash, MySQL, MATLAB, etc)